 To achieve its investment objective, the product will base its investments on fundamental research in the selection of Transferable Securities for long positions.
 It will benefit from proprietary valuation models for each of its individual investments and the strategy will be reviewed frequently in light of discussions it may have with the management of the issuers of the Transferable Securities in which the portfolio is invested or is contemplating to invest.
-The objective is to maintain a concentrated portfolio of equities across a range of European countries and sectors subject to the investment restrictions set out in the prospectus.
+The objective is to maintain a concentrated portfolio of equities across are the most significant negative impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.